TABLE OF CONTENTS

 Step 10: Get a Merchant Account to Start Accepting Payments

-If you plan to accept credit and debit cards, you need to get a merchant account.
-This involves a payment processor, merchant account, and physical card readers if you have an in-person shop.
+If you plan to accept credit and debit cards, you need to contact a merchant account provider.
+They can help you get a payment processor, merchant account, and physical card readers if you have an in-person shop.
 Before breaking down these terms, let’s look at why you would want to accept debit and credit card payments, in-person and online.

 Simply put, today’s customers are using card payments more than ever, so you don’t want to miss out on these sales.
 A survey by the U.S. bank found that about 76 percent of consumers keep under $50 in cash on hand.CNBC.
 “More Americans say they don’t carry cash“.
 Accessed February 18, 2022.
 Furthermore, when customers buy with cards, they spend over five times more than they spend in cash transactions on average.Boston Fed.
 “The 2016 Diary of Consumer Payment Choice“.
 Accessed February 18, 2022.